Minneapolis metro

 - Lake-region suburbs (Lake Minnetonka, White Bear Lake) — heavy tree exposure plus higher-end housing stock.
 Common job: post-storm partial-replacement claims with steep-pitch and complex-detail scope.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Twin Cities homeowners
+How we connect Twin Cities homeowners

 Network contractors in the Minneapolis–St. Paul metro carry Minnesota state residential building contractor licensing, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For carrier-coordinated hail work we prefer Haag-certified inspectors and contractors with documented Minnesota insurance-supplement experience — Minnesota hail claims are negotiated, not just submitted.